• Skip to main content

 Notes

-A note on the oil: I absolutely love the flavor that roasted squash seed oil brings to venison.
-You can find it in some stores, but your best bet is to buy squash seed oil online.
-But any good oil will work here: Olive oil, walnut oil, even sesame oil -- the point is to use something that adds flavor to the roast.
+• A note on the oil: I love the flavor that roasted squash seed oil brings to venison, but any good oil will work here: Olive oil, walnut oil, even sesame oil -- the point is to use something that adds flavor to the roast.

 Nutrition